-Reports on membership numbers, age range groups and ethnicity are provided by the Membership and Governance Manager to the Governors.
+Reports on membership numbers, age range groups and ethnicity are provided by the Deputy Head of Corporate Governance to the Governors.

 Listening to our Members

 The Trust is committed to supporting communication between Members and Governors, which it facilitates through the Membership Office.